 The Scheme subsequently measures all equity investments at fair value.
 Where the Scheme's management has elected to present fair value gains and losses on equity investments in OCI, there is no subsequent reclassification of fair value gains and losses to profit or loss following the derecognition of the investment.
 Dividends from such investments continue to be recognised in profit or loss as other income when the Schemes's right to receive payments is established.
-Changes in the fair value of financial assets at FVPL are recognised in other gains/(losses) in the statement of profit or loss as applicable.
-Dividends from such investments continue to be recognised in profit or loss as other income when the Scheme's right to receive payments is established.

 Changes in the fair value of financial assets at FVPL are recognised in other gains/(losses) in the statement of comprehensive income as applicable.
 Impairment losses (and reversal of impairment losses) on equity investments measured at FVOCI are not reported separately from other changes in fair value.